Petition To Protect Doddis Beach in Mandurah – Update 2

 Liz Field

 I have seen changes over the years at Blue Bay beach down to Doddis.
-Please do something.
+Please do something – Adi De Sousa

 The Petition for Roberts Point and Doddis Beach is Closing

-We will close the the beach front petition and online petition on Sunday 22nd January 2023 at 1pm.
+We will close the the Doddis beach-front petition stand and online petition on Sunday 22nd January 2023 at 1pm.

-If you have family and friends who would like to sign, our schedule this week, depending on fine weather, is:
+If you have family and friends who would like to sign the petition to Protect Doddis Beach, our schedule this week, depending on fine weather, is:

-As usual, we will be under the shady tree opposite Tods Cafe in Halls Head.
+As usual, we will be under the shady tree opposite Tods Cafe in Halls Head, along Halls Head Parade.

-If a person is unable to sign on location, please ask them to consider the online petition, using their MANDURAH postcode: sign here
+If a person is wanting to add their signature but is unable to sign the petition on location, please ask them to consider the online petition to Protect Doddis Beach, using their MANDURAH postcode: sign here.

 Until our next update, we look forward to seeing you around the beach and, if not before, at the presentation to Council.